 There are Some Options if You Need to Drive for Work or Other Necessities

 If you received a license suspension but must have your car for work, doctor’s appointments, taking your kids to school, or other necessities, our license suspension and Rutherfordton car accident lawyer or criminal defense lawyer serving North Carolina can help.
 There may be options to get limited driving privileges.

 You may need to pay all required fines, petition the court for limited driving privileges, and gain approval.
 You are not likely to get approved if you have previous license suspensions or were driving under the influence.

 Your attorney will help you build a solid argument and represent you to the court.
-They may be able to help you get limited privileges so you can drive:
+A suspended license lawyer in North Carolina may be able to help you get limited privileges so you can drive:

 - To a particular destination